Zywave/booster/src/_areas/design-system/visuals/iconography.md

 title: Iconography
 subtitle: null
 ---
-## Icon Overview
+## Icon overview

 Icons are one half of our visual library within ZUI.
 Icons can be broken up into two main categories: Navigation and System.

 <Spacer size="small"/>

-## Navigation Icons
+## Navigation icons

 Navigation icons provide our users with an easily recognizable visual for parent-level items within the Sidenav or Topbar.
 Combined with their text labels, they will speed up recognition and processing of the link text.

 <!--StartFragment-->

-### Principles
+## Principles

 #### **Bold over basic**

 Our nav icons are meant to stand out.
-Since they will always be paired with their descriptive text in the navigation, focus on icons that make a significant statement and are more unique than system icons.
+They will always be paired with their descriptive text in the navigation.
+This allows the designers to create icons that make a significant statement and are more unique than system icons.

 #### **Modern over mature**

 Nav icon design should follow more modern patterns.
 Focus on current design trends including rounded corner and a sense of delight.

 #### **Balance over biased**

 Nav icon design should have an equitable balance between being professional and playful.
-Focus on be professional but with delight.
+Focus on professional but unique concepts.

 #### **Clarity over consistency**

 The guides are flexible when necessary to best represent the metaphor or parts of it.
 Use your best judgement as a designer.

-#### **Style**
-* visually interesting but professional
-* more unique than system icons

 ## Anatomy